rshkarin/ufo-phase-retrieval/README.md

 ufo-phase-retrieval
 ===================

-The implementation of phase retrieval algorithm
+The implementation of phase retrieval algorithm based on MATLAB sources provided by Julian Moosmann